 One final way to mix things up is to change how you walk.
 If you usually walk solo, walk with a friend every once in a while.
 You’ll have a different experience walking and talking, which can help keep things fresh.
+If you don’t have a walking buddy yet, introduce a friend to walking and before you know it you’ll be competing to see who can get more steps.
 Try listening to podcasts or audiobooks to keep you company when you can’t find a walking buddy.
 Those little changes can make you feel like you’re an urban explorer, even if you’re walking your tried and true route.

 Sometimes the way to get more steps more comfortably isn’t just to try harder or get more intense.
 Putting some thought into walking smart and making the right choices can get you more steps while accounting for those pesky excuses that can stop you from walking.
 Use your brain and your legs, and you’ll hit that step goal before you know it!

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!
 You can also check out our website (mobile or desktop) or follow our blog for more great walking and healthy lifestyle tips.